Best Single Action Revolvers: Not Just for Cowboys

 Cimarron Firearms Evil Roy Review

 If you do want to jump head first into Single Action competition shooting, the Evil Roy has your back.
 In SASS and Cowboy Action Shooting and similar sports, you not only shoot a competition, but you adopt a character.
 Evil Roy was one such character who became an absolute legend in the community.
-He has backed a number of firearms in his career, and the Cimarron Firearms Evil Roy is one of the most famous.
+Over his career, he endorsed several firearms, and the Cimarron Firearms Evil Roy is one of the most famous Colt clones in the game.

 The Evil Roy model is a Colt SAA clone, and Cimarron Produces it in 45 LC and .357 Magnum with barrel lengths ranging from 4.75 and 5.5 inches.
 They are optimized for competition shooting with a constant width front sight and wider rear trench.
 The grip is thinned out for a better grip and more control over the gun.
 Oh, and Cimarron works over the action to provide a smoother trigger pull and better reliability.